Mean squared error: Mean

 where $\sigma^2$ is the population variance.

-For a Gaussian distribution, this is the best unbiased estimator (i.e., one with the lowest MSE among all unbiased estimators), but not, say, for a uniform distribution.
+For a Gaussian distribution this is the best unbiased estimator of the population mean, that is the one with the lowest MSE (and hence variance) among all unbiased estimators.
+One can check that the MSE above equals the inverse of the Fisher information (see Cramér–Rao bound).
+But the same sample mean is not the best estimator of the population mean, say, for a uniform distribution.

 Variance

 The usual estimator for the variance is the corrected sample variance: